Easily Keep Track of All Your SQL Servers

 Upgrading From a Previous Version

-NOTE: We only support upgrades from Catalogue v0.2.0 and onwards, it’s not possible to upgrade from version 0.1.
+NOTE: We only support upgrades from Catalogue v0.2.0 and onward, it’s not possible to upgrade from version 0.1.x

 The Catalogue contains a number of configuration tables, these are initially populated with default values.
 Again, note that although the configuration tables are created and populated on all SQL Servers, only those on the configuration server are actually used.